Who is required to pay the tax?

 I do not consider myself to be in business.
 What does the City of Los Angeles consider to be a business?

 Most activities conducted within the City for gain or benefit are considered engaging in business and subject to business tax.
-Specifically, the Los Angeles Municipal Code (LAMC) defines “business” as any activity, enterprise, profession, trade or undertaking of any nature conducted or engaged in, or ordinarily conducted or engaged in, with the object of gain, benefit or advantage, whether direct or indirect, to the taxpayer or to another or others.
-The term shall include operations of subsidiary or independent entities conducted for the benefit of others and at no profit to themselves, nonprofit businesses and trade associations.
+Specifically, the LAMC defines “business” as any activity, enterprise, profession, trade or undertaking of any nature conducted or engaged in, or ordinarily conducted or engaged in, with the object of gain, benefit or advantage, whether direct or indirect, to the taxpayer or to another or others.
 A person shall not be deemed to be engaged in business solely by reason of receipt of dividend or interest income from passive investments (LAMC Section 21.00, Subsection (h)).
-A person who is an employee and whose compensation is reported on a Federal Form W-2 is not in business and is not subject to the business tax.
-Please contact us to discuss the specific applicability of the above definition to your situation.
+A person who is an employee and whose sole source of compensation is reported on a Federal Form W-2 is not in business and is not subject to the business tax.

 I am a W2 employee but I do freelance work on the side.
 Is that considered a business?